ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 This edition of _Mining the Social Web_ extensively uses [IPython Notebook](http://ipython.org/notebook.html) to facilitate the learning and development process.
 If you're interested in what the example code for any particular chapter does, the best way to preview it is with the links below.
 When you're ready to develop, pull the source for this GitHub repository and follow the instructions for installing the virtual machine to get started.

+A bit.ly bundle of all of these links is also available: http://bit.ly/mtsw2e-ipynb

 * [Chapter 0 - Preface](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/Chapter 0 - Preface.ipynb)
 * [Chapter 1 - Mining Twitter: Exploring Trending Topics, Discovering What People Are Talking About, and More](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/Chapter 1 - Mining Twitter.ipynb)
 * [Chapter 2 - Mining Facebook: Analyzing Fan Pages, Examining Friendships, and More](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/Chapter 2 - Mining Facebook.ipynb)